ashkanvg/cuJSON/README.md

 For detailed instructions on how to replicate the experimental results and figures from the paper, <b>specially for research purposes and comparison</b>, please refer to the `paper_reproduced/` directory.

+Additionally, all the scripts are available at `paper_reproduced/scripts/readme.md`.

 <!--
 If you use cuJSON in your research or project, please cite the corresponding paper.
 A BibTeX entry is provided below for your convenience.